manalshaikh/BeatsMonitor/README.md

 `python monitor.py`

 It will take upto 15 seconds to check.
 If the given IP is online, it will say it's online otherwise it will send an email.
+# Email Server
+You can use Google's SMTP server which uses your email to send outgoing emails.
+Hostname is smtp.google.com, username and password is your email and it's login password which you use in gmail.com.

+You can also buy a VPS from https://shadowhosting.net/vps-hosting.html and setup an email server, truly your own mail server.
+Refer this repository after ordering this server in support ticket and get free Mailcow installation in your VPS.